AnmolS99/HigherOrLowerGame/README.md

 ## How to run the application in developer mode

 ### Step 1
 This application uses JSoup and JavaFX.
 To use this application, these libraries need to be added to the project.
-To do this download "jsoup-1.12.1.jar" and "javafx-sdk-11.0.2" and add the as libraries in the project.
+To do this download "jsoup-1.12.1.jar" and "javafx-sdk-11.0.2" and add them as libraries in the project.

 ### Step 2
 If you are using Eclipse as IDE it is important to do the following: